-Auditing Administrator's Guide .i
+Auditing Administrator Guide .i

-Auditing and Monitoring Administration .1
+About this Guide .1

 Overview of the Auditing Infrastructure 1

 Deciding Whether to Audit User Activity .1

-Capturing Detailed and Summary Information for User Sessions 1
+Capturing Detailed and Summary Information for User Sessions .
+1

-Reviewing Recorded Activity 2
+Reviewing Recorded Activity .2

 Auditing Requires a Scalable Architecture 2

 How Audited Sessions are Collected and Stored 3

-Auditing Architecture and Dataflow 3
+Auditing Architecture and Dataflow 4

 Deploying Auditing Components in an Audit Installation .5

 Planning Where to Install Auditing Components .5

-Using Multiple Databases in an Audit Store 6
+Using Multiple Databases in an Audit Store .
+6

 Using Multiple Consoles in an Installation 6

 Agent Components 7

 On Audited UNIX computers .7

 On Audited Windows Computers 7

-Planning an Audit Installation 8
+Planning an Audit Installation .
+8

 Deciding on the Scope of the Installation 8

-Deciding Where to Install Different Audit Components
+Deciding Where to Install Different Audit Components .9

-Deciding Where to Install the Management DDatabase 9
+Deciding Where to Install the Management Database .9

-Deciding Where to Install Collectors and Audit Stores
+Deciding Where to Install Collectors and Audit Stores .9

 Deciding where to install agents .14

 Deciding where to install consoles .14

-Audit and Monitoring Deployment Checklist 14
+Audit and Monitoring Deployment Checklist .
+14

-Supported SQL Server Editions 16
+Supported SQL Server Editions .
+16

 Checking SQL Server Logins for Auditing 17

-Auditing Permissions for SQL Server .17
+Auditing Permissions for SQL Server .18

-Creating Security Groups for Auditing .17
+Creating Security Groups for Auditing .18

 Auditing Security Groups 18

-Determining Storage Requirements for Auditing 18
+Determining Storage Requirements for Auditing .
+19

-What's Involved in the Deployment Process 20
+What's Involved in the Deployment Process .
+20

 Plan .20

 Prepare .21

-Deploy 21
+Deploy .21

 Validate 22

 Manage 22

 Installing the Audit and Monitoring Service .22

 Installation Preview .22

-Installing and configuring Microsoft SQL Server for Auditing
+Installing and configuring Microsoft SQL Server for Auditing .24

-Downloading and installing SQL Server manually
+Downloading and Installing SQL Server Manually .
+24

-Configuring SQL Server to prepare for auditing 24 Configuring Amazon RDS for SQL Server for auditing Amazon RDS for SQL Server required permissions Installing the Audit Manager and Audit Analyzer Consoles 27 Install Audit Manager Using the Individual Console Installer 27 Install Audit Analyzer Using the Individual Console Installer Install Audit Manager and Audit Analyzer on the Same Computer Using the Main Installer $\dots$ Creating a Setup User Account for Installation Creating a New Installation To Create a New Installation and Management Database as a System Administrator How to Create an Installation without System Administrator Privileges Creating the First Audit Store 32 Creating the First Audit Store Database Installing the Audit Collectors Set the Required Permission Install the Collector Service using the Setup Program 35 Configure the Audit Collector Service Installing the Audit Management Server Configuring the Audit Management Server Installing the Server Suite Agent for Windows Verify Prerequisites Installing Interactively Using the Setup Program Deciding to Install With or Without Joining the Computer to a Zone Enabling or Disabling Auditing on Windows Computers Enabling or Disabling Auditing on Linux and UNIX Computers Shell or Terminal Window Auditing Linux Desktop Auditing Installing an Centrify Agent for Unix/Linux Enabling or Disabling Video Capture Auditing Installing Additional Audit Manager or Audit Analyzer Consoles Checklist for Auditing Systems Outside of Active Directory Auditing Systems That are Inside a DMZ Sizing Recommendations for Audit Installations Planning an Audit and Monitoring Service Deployment Best Practices for an Audit Installation Guidelines for determining hardware configuration Identifying Typical Deployment Issues Settings to Adjust for Performance Improvement Conclusion 70 Managing an Installation Securing an Installation 71 Securing an Audit Store with Trusted Collectors and Agents Disabling a Trusted List Using Security Groups to Define Trusted Computers
+Configuring SQL Server to Prepare for Auditing 25 Configuring Amazon RDS for SQL Server for Auditing 25 Amazon RDS for SQL Server Required Permissions Installing the Audit Manager and Audit Analyzer Consoles 27 Install Audit Manager Using the Individual Console Installer Install Audit Analyzer Using the Individual Console Installer Install Audit Manager and Audit Analyzer on the Same Computer Using the Main Installer \dots Creating a Setup User Account for Installation Creating a New Installation To Create a New Installation and Management Database as a System Administrator How to Create an Installation without System Administrator Privileges 31 Creating the First Audit Store 32 Creating the First Audit Store Database Installing the Audit Collectors Set the Required Permission Install the Collector Service using the Setup Program 35 Configure the Audit Collector Service Installing the Audit Management Server Configuring the Audit Management Server Installing the Server Suite Agent for Windows Verify Prerequisites Installing Interactively Using the Setup Program Deciding to Install With or Without Joining the Computer to a Zone Enabling or Disabling Auditing on Windows Computers Enabling or Disabling Auditing on Linux and UNIX Computers Shell or Terminal Window Auditing Linux Desktop Auditing Installing an Delinea Agent for Unix/Linux 51 Enabling or Disabling Video Capture Auditing 52 Installing Additional Audit Manager or Audit Analyzer Consoles Checklist for Auditing Systems Outside of Active Directory Auditing Systems That are Inside a DMZ 55 Sizing Recommendations for Audit Installations 57 Planning an Audit and Monitoring Service Deployment 57 Best Practices for an Audit Installation Guidelines for determining hardware configuration Identifying Typical Deployment Issues Settings to Adjust for Performance Improvement Conclusion 70 Manag ging an Installation Se ecuring an Installation Securing an Audit Store with Trusted Collectors and Agents Disabling a Trusted List Using Security Groups to Define Trusted Computers